oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 You can see that the status is now `Restoring`.
 Of course there is also a REST API to allow you to automate this process if you wanted in a production environment.

-It can take up to an hour for the restore process to complete (remember we chose `Archive` as the storage tier as we wanted to show how to do long term cost effective storage of log data, and the archive tier is far more cost effective compared to the `Standard` tier, but the balance of that is the time to restore if you need to access the data.
+It can take several hours for the restore process to complete, especially if you chose multiple objects (remember we chose `Archive` as the storage tier as we wanted to show how to do long term cost effective storage of log data, and the archive tier is far more cost effective compared to the `Standard` tier, but the balance of that is the time to restore if you need to access the data.

 If you want to progress with the lab then you can do so and come back to this section later to look at the restored data.

-Once the restore process has completed you will see that the objects state becomes `Restored`
+Once the restore process has completed you will see that the objects state becomes `Restored` (The images below were taken about an hour after starting the restore process.)
+If you don't want to wait for the restore to complete just look at the images below to see what can be done, then follow the instructions in the **Tidying up the environment** section.

 ![](images/Object-storage-restored-object.png)